Historically Black Colleges & Universities (HBCU) Program

 Activity Director: Sophia Sotilleo

-Bowie State University shall create a familiar learning environment to position the Thurgood Marshall Library as a 21st-century learning hub.
-Create online resources to provide greater access to digital library resources to accommodate global, national, and local students.
-Library resources support productivity and provide access to learning resources.
+Bowie State University will create a common learning environment that will position the Thurgood Marshall Library as a 21st-century learning hub.
+Create online resources to provide greater access to digital and archival library resources to accommodate global, national, and local students.
+Library resources support productivity and access to learning resources that lead to student success.

 Strengthening Research and Innovation